Philip A. Hart Plaza: Pylon

 Pylon is a stainless steel spire sculpture designed by Isamu Noguchi positioned near the entrance to Hart Plaza.
 The sculpture, which stands 120 ft tall with a 7 sqft base, is a double helix that appears to make a quarter turn between the bottom and the top.
 The design for the pylon was inspired by the double helix of DNA.

-The name of the sculpture, Pylon, often refers to Egyptian gateway structures that resembled a truncated pyramid.
+The name of the sculpture refers to Egyptian gateway structures that resembled a truncated pyramid.
 These structures were commonly built in significant locations by Egyptian architects.
 The word came into the western European languages and was used to describe a tall tower, such as those used to support elevated wires.

 The sculpture was commissioned via Smith, Hinchman and Grylls Associates, Inc. and built in 1981 as a companion piece to the Horace E. Dodge and Son Memorial Fountain.
 The $402,000 total cost of the sculpture was paid for by funds from the Detroit Capital Gifts Committee, which determines how financial gifts to the City of Detroit will be spent.